Frequently Asked Questions

 Do I need to use the spool brake?

 With CastGuard, you don’t need to use the spool brake to set the resistance to the weight of the bait.
-However, the spool brake allows you to adjust the aggressiveness of CastGuard which increases the versatility of Genesis ONE.
+The spool brake should be adjusted so that there’s no leeway on the spool axle.

 Do I need to use my thumb?